Coping With Dry Eyes or a KCS Diagnosis in Dogs

 Puppy Girl will be returning to the vet clinic soon for a checkup.
 She may be placed on a regular schedule of visits to ensure her corneas don't scar or any other major problem threaten her eyesight.

 She rarely acts as though she's in pain—only sometimes right after awakening in the morning.
 I can tell when she's in discomfort because she will whimper ever so slightly when preparing for the cyclosporine treatment.
 I have to strain to hear it, but after the initial sting of the drops (the medication is compounded in a base of olive oil), she begins to open her eyes wider within the next half hour and acts as though she's more comfortable.
 I'm trying to get accustomed to routinely waking at 3:00 a.m. to put more GenTeal ointment in her eyes.
 You see, her eyes don't close tightly when she sleeps, and the ointment obviously evaporates before morning.

 Just like me.
-I have blepharospasm, and a surgical procedure I had for that condition 20 years ago keeps my eyes from closing tightly when I sleep also.
+You see, I can understand what she's going through because I have blepharospasm, and a surgical procedure I had for that condition 20 years ago keeps my eyes from closing tightly when I sleep also.
 Every night before I turn out my bedside light, I use an ophthalmic ointment.
 Just like Puppy Girl.
 I switched from the brand GenTeal for my personal use to Refresh P.M. to avoid the possibility of getting our respective tubes mixed up and causing cross-contamination.

 They say that dogs and owners who live together a long time often grow to look alike.
 With my hair graying, I already share that characteristic with Puppy Girl.
 Now we have similar eye conditions.
 This is a true story.
 You couldn't make up something so bizarre!